markjamesm/markjamesm.github.io/_posts/2021-02-09-iracing-telemetry-fsharp.md

 Moving forward, the next step is to parse the CSV file and then plot several laps together to analyze breaking points and speed on the straights to see if I can improve on any specific areas of the track.

-Lastly, It would also be a good idea to buffer the output as opposed to writing to the file each tick, but since its only 2 updates per second and doesn't need to scale, I'm okay with leaving it as is for now.
+Lastly, It would also be a good idea to buffer the output as opposed to writing to the file each tick, but since its only two updates per second and doesn't need to scale, I'm okay with leaving it as is for now.